If you have additional questions,

 How long should I wait to shampoo or color my hair after a Thermal Reconditioning treatment?

 Wait 48-72 hours to shampoo or wet your hair.
 Wait two weeks to color your hair.
-Because the hair will become more structurally porous-not visually porous-following thermal reconditioning, I recommend using a lower volume peroxide to touch-up previously thermal reconditioned hair and using 1-2 shades The hair should not be bound, clipped, pinned or in any way crimped for any prolonged period of time after the TR process.
+Because the hair will become more structurally porous-not visually porous-following thermal reconditioning, I recommend using a lower volume peroxide to touch-up color on previously thermal reconditioned hair.
+The hair should not be bound, clipped, pinned or in any way crimped for any prolonged period of time after the TR process.
 It is not recommended to wear a hat or tuck your hair behind your ears for 72 hours.
 This may create a permanent crease in the hair.

 Can I let my hair naturally dry after the Thermal Reconditioning Straightening?